punica-box/interplanetary-album-box/README.md

 ## 1. Introduction

 ### 1.1.
-Elliptic Curve Integrated Encryption Scheme(ECIES)
+Elliptic Curve Integrated Encryption Scheme (ECIES)

 Elliptic Curve Integrated Encryption Scheme(also ECIES), is a hybrid encryption system proposed by Victor Shoup in 2001.
 Shoup's submission can be found at [here](https://www.shoup.net/papers/iso-2_1.pdf).

 ### 1.2.
-Ontology Distributed Identity Framework(ONTID)
+Ontology Distributed Identity Framework (ONTID)

 Ontology DID (also called ONT ID) is a decentralized identity identification protocol based on W3C DID specifications.
 ONT ID establishes a cryptographically-based digital identity for each entity, allowing self-sovereign of data authorization and ownership confirmation, which makes the identity and data truly assets that the user can control.

 If you are interested in ONTID, you can find a detailed introduction [here](https://ontio.github.io/documentation/ontology_DID_en.html).

 ### 1.3.
-IPFS
+InterPlanetary File System (IPFS)

+InterPlanetary File System (IPFS) is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing hypermedia in a distributed file system.

 #### 1.3.1.
 How IPFS Works

-You may be interested about what's the IPFS and how it works.

- when we add files to IPFS:
+You may be interested about how IPFS works.
+In fact, when we add files to IPFS:

 - Each file and all of the blocks within it are given a unique fingerprint called a cryptographic hash.
 - IPFS removes duplications across the network.